 The Issuer's business model relies heavily on experienced client relationship managers attracting and retaining clients.
 As a result, the Issuer's ability to recruit and retain experienced relationship managers, and, in turn, the relationship managers' ability to attract and retain clients, is central to the Issuer's ability to maintain and increase its assets under management and revenues.
 Individual relationship managers often maintain strong personal relationships with the Issuer's clients that are based on the clients' trust in the relationship manager.
 Accordingly, any loss of client relationship managers could cause a loss of clients.
 Furthermore, the market for experienced relationship managers and other professionals is competitive, particularly in Asia where growth in private banking has been high and recruitment is often based on hiring relationship managers and other professionals from competitors.
-The employment agreements the Issuer has with its employees, including key client relationship managers are legally not prevented from leaving the Issuer to engage in competing business activities.
+The employment agreements the Issuer has with its employees, including key client relationship managers, generally do not contain non-compete clauses, and therefore, key client relationship managers are legally not prevented from leaving the Issuer to engage in competing business activities.
 Therefore, the Issuer's ability to offer competitive employment terms, including compensation at all times is key to the retention of client relationship managers.
 Any failure to recruit or retain suitably experienced relationship managers and other professionals could materially adversely affect the Issuer's competitive position and limit the Issuer's ability to grow its assets under management and negatively impact its profitability.